Miami Hurricanes women's soccer

 The Miami Hurricanes women's soccer team represent University of Miami in the Atlantic Coast Conference (ACC) of NCAA Division I women's college soccer.

-The team has participated in two conferences, the Big East and the ACC and has not won a conference championship.
-The team has advanced to the NCAA Tournament five times but never made it further than the tournament's second round.
+The team has participated in two conferences, the Big East and the ACC, and has not won a conference championship.
+The team has advanced to the NCAA Tournament five times but has never made it further than the tournament's second round.

 History

 1990s

 The Hurricanes women's soccer program was launched in 1998.
 The team initially was not part of any collegiated conference.
 They finished their inaugural season in 1998 with a record of 8–5–1.
 Jim Blankenship was the program's first coach.
 In 1999, the women's soccer team joined Big East Conference play at a time when the university was a full member of the conference.
 The team improved on its previous season, finishing 12–8–0 and 2–3–0 in conference play.
 The Hurricanes qualified for the Big East Conference Women's Soccer Tournament, but lost in the first round.
 This was the team's first ever postseason appearance.